-This 366m-long contraption, the longest in North America, was especially constructed for salmon to be able to bypass the dam wall which would impede their natural, if arduous upriver journey for hundreds of kilometres to spawn (the ‘salmon run’).
+This 366m-long contraption, the longest in North America, was specially constructed for salmon to be able to bypass the dam wall which would impede their natural if arduous upriver journey for hundreds of kilometres to spawn (the ‘salmon run’).

 For several years it’s been occupied by pair of Bald-headed eagles (with family) whose nest perches on top (apparently, since my visit, the eagles have moved nest and will do so while their ‘home-on-the-pole’ airs out, after which, according to local biologists, she will return to her former home).

 Passionate locals even installed a webcam at the site and, according to my guide Erin, the website gets thousands of hits, especially when the eggs are hatching and the chicks are learning to fly.